maieko/dotfiles/README.md

 Install (Ubuntu 14.04)
 -------
-Put the following commands to your shell:
+Put the following commands to your bash:

 ```
 sudo apt-get install fish